NCIP/caarray/api_client_examples/java_api_client_examples_v1_0/README.txt

    Name: Affymetrix Experiment for API Testing
    Array design: Test3.cdf
    Data files: test3_data.zip
-The data/ directory contains these files if you need them.
+The data/ directory contains these (and other) files if you need them.